svenpetersen1965/C64-Control-Port-Switch-Rapid-Fire-/README.md

 The micro controller is a (Arduino) Pro Micro.
 This way, no fancy tools are required for uploading the firmware (just a micro usb B cable).

+Find some info on the required cable making <a href="http://tech.guitarsite.de/cable_making.html">on my website</a>

 <img src="https://github.com/svenpetersen1965/C64-Control-Port-Switch-Rapid-Fire-/blob/master/Hardware/Rev.%201/pictures/4141_-_top_view.JPG" width="300" alt="Control Port Switch">
 Completed project